scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** fire

-You create a Flaming skull at position in range you can see.
-When summoned, and again at the end of each of your turns the skull breathes fire at all creatures in its zone of control.
-Each creature must make a Defense roll against your spellcasting.
-On failure they take 1 wound, adding a wound die on a critical.
-On your turn you may spend 3 AP to command the skull to move up to 5 tiles and change its facing.
+You summon a flaming skull at position in range you can see.
+When this spell is cast and again at the end of each of your turns the skull breathes fire at all creatures in its zone of control.
+Make a spellcasting roll against the creatures defense.
+On success they take 1 wound in fire damage, adding a wound die on a critical.
+On your turn you may spend 3 AP to move the skull up to 5 tiles and change its facing.
 If the skull moves more than 10 tiles from you the spell ends.

 Add an enhanced die to your roll and increase the duration by 1 turn for every level cast above 3rd.